Trackside at Lusail Circuit – 2026 Qatar Grand Prix

 2026 Qatar GP: Need to Know

-- Payments are accepted in cash and via credit/debit cards at Lusail Circuit.
+• Payments: You can pay with cash or credit/debit cards at Lusail Circuit.
 ATMs are located near the Main Grandstand at Spiral D and at Lusail Hill on the side closest to T2 & 3 (close to the Medical tent).

-- Smoking is NOT allowed at the grandstands, food & beverage areas, and certain activation areas.
+• Smoking: Not allowed in the grandstands, food & beverage areas, and certain activation areas.
 Lighters are among prohibited items and smoking will be allowed only in the designated smoking zones.
 Lighters are available in the designated smoking areas.

 Access & Orientation at Lusail Circuit